Let’s Work together.

 Elora brings to the DIP multifaceted experience working within and supporting nonprofit organizations and their boards, from Maine to New Mexico.
 She is both empathic toward the challenges they face and motivated to explore realistic ways to use data to improve their capacity and outcomes.
 In her time with the DIP, Elora has explored her passion for community-based learning and quantitative data analysis which led her to start the Applied Research Fellowship and join the Maine Rural Health Research Center as a part-time analyst.
 Outside of work, Elora is a perpetual student but can sometimes be found sailing around Casco Bay or traipsing about northern Maine and the Katahdin region.

-Currently pursuing a certificate in graphic design, Becky enjoys working closely with partners to develop a creative vision for sharing their data and stories.
-Becky is excited to combine training in data communication with foundational design principles to create informative and digestible visual representations that wide audiences can understand.
-She also provides general administrative support to all DIP projects, ideas, and events.
-In her spare time she can be found cooking a feast or helping out at her husband’s local culinary knife shop!
+Becky is a graphic designer who enjoys working closely with partners to develop a creative vision for sharing their data and stories.
+She combines training in data communication with expertise in foundational design principles and current design trends to create informative, digestible, and engaging visual representations.
+In her spare time Becky can be found cooking a big dinner or lending a hand at her husband’s local culinary knife shop.